vnoitkumar/blog/content/posts/2021-01-24-on-the-mountain-top.md

 Was it a shrine for a beloved God?

-Or a sepulcher to mourn one’s dear dead
+Or a sepulchre to mourn one’s dear dead

 Was it an old king’s lookout post?